jaspector

 Mona City requires a building permit for new single-family homes and commercial structures.
 For accessory structures (sheds, garages, and other outbuildings), Mona City requires an Accessory Building Permit for structures exceeding 400 square feet (higher than the statewide IRC default of 200 square feet).
 Structures 400 square feet and under do not require an accessory building permit.
 Basement finish work and accessory dwelling units (ADUs) also require separate applications.

-Typical processing time is Driven by the monthly Planning and Zoning Commission meeting schedule (first Wednesday of each month).
+Building permit processing times in Mona, UT typically run Driven by the monthly Planning and Zoning Commission meeting schedule (first Wednesday of each month).
 Allow at least 2 to 4 weeks from complete submission to permit issuance, assuming no corrections are required and City Council approves at the same or next session..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Mona, UT.
 The following work is generally exempt: Accessory structures (sheds, garages, outbuildings) 400 square feet or smaller (Mona City's local threshold; higher than the statewide IRC 200 sq. ft. default); Ordinary repairs not involving structural changes; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work.
 Note: Even for exempt structures, electrical, plumbing, or mechanical work within the structure may require applicable trade permits.
 Verify with the city before treating any project as fully exempt.
+When in doubt, confirm with the local building department before starting work.